lukaszplawiak/ProjectManagementApp2/README.md

 * Next click "Open" button

 With the running application, you can test the api using the Postman collection.

+* Please select one of the requests starting with name 'login with ...'
+* Next please click 'Send" button
+* Next please choose 'Headers' from response then please copy the 'Value' for the key 'Authorization'
+* Next please choose one of the requests from the same list as before
+* Next please click 'Headers', find 'Authorization' key and paste in 'Value' field previously copied string
+* Then please send request

+For proper api testing, please check the earlier section "Details apps features"

 ## Status